Antibioticss/xsp/README.md

 options:
-  -f, --file <file>         path to the file to patch -r, --range <range>       range of the matches, eg: '0,-1' --str                     treat args as string instead of hex string -h, --help                print this usage
+  -f, --file <file>         path to the file to patch -r, --range <range>       range of the matches, eg: '0,-1' -t <threads>              number of threads to use (default: auto) --str                     treat args as string instead of hex string --benchmark               run search performance benchmarks -h, --help                print this usage
 ```